TissueImageAnalytics/CoNIC/conic_template/README.md

 ## 2.Docker Image and Grand Challenge API

-The grand challenge will use the following entry within your docker to provide input and retrieve output:
+The Grand Challenge platform will use the following entry within your docker to provide input and retrieve output:
 - `/opt/algorithm/`: Folder within the docker image that contains participant algorithm and all associated external data.
 - `/input/*`: Folder within the docker image that contains input data *from the organizers*.
 For this challenge, each task will received one single `*.mha` file.
 - `/output/*`: Folder within the docker image that contains output data *from the participants*.
 For this challenge, it is further defined that.